aydinekin/CE49X/labs/final_project/Documentation.md

 ### Main Script - final_project.py
-final_project.py is a tool that analyzes the environmental impacts with LCA from input to output  in a single script
+final_project.py is a tool that analyzes the environmental impacts with LCA from input to output  in a single script Code is explained in detail with inline comments.

 ### Features
 - Loads and validates input data
 - Performs total and normalized impact calculations